Ender-ing/render-activity/README.md

 > You may run the `compress-custom-material.bat` file to build all relevant resources.

-## /.update-c
+## /global

-Contains code and files used on the server (using `update-c` command) to update shared files between subdomains.
+Contains global configuration files used on the server on all subdomains.

 ## /roots